rohith-202/Bike_Rental_System/README.md

 This project is licensed under the MIT License.

 ## 📩 Contact
-For any inquiries, reach out via [your email] or open an issue in this repository.
+For any inquiries, reach out via rentalqueryr20@gmail.com or open an issue in this repository.

 Happy Coding! 🚀